jsore/git-remote-logger/README.md

 # Log Every Git Remote

-When a new remote is created, make a log of it to have a running list of active repos.
+When a new remote is created, log it in a running list of active repos.